Tell us about your current position, and how long you’ve been at it.

 The popular misconceptions about EP Specialists, is that they are big, knuckle-dragging neanderthals.
 That’s not the case.

 Celebrity EP might be the exception, but celebrities have their own tastes and preferences.
-There is a place/role in EP for protectors that are physically large and intimidating (Google 50 Cent and his bodyguards for example).
+There is a place/role in EP for protectors that are physically large and intimidating.
 However, this is not the same in corporate EP, which is my focus.
-Celebrities preference for a particular looking body guard could be compared to their preference for one style of handbag to show off.
+Celebrities preference for a particular looking bodyguard could be compared to their preference for one style of handbag to show off.
 It’s part of the show.

 There is much more to EP, than just a goon with a pulse, looking over your shoulder.
 I am not down playing the importance of the celebrity EP role.
 However, I would like to point out that no one sees the behind the scenes physical and emotional labor that it costs to support a protective team.
-This includes travel intelligence, threat assessment, managing threat cases, coordinating logistics for the principal, and more.
-In the future, the best EP specialists will have backgrounds in computer science, open source intelligence, and psychology.
+This includes travel intelligence, protective intelligence investigations, managing threat cases, coordinating logistics for the principal, and more.

 Thanks for reading.
 Never miss an update by signing up for the EP Nexus Newsletter – Click Here.